w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Expand abbrs on their first use
+## Expand acronyms on their first use

-When first used on a page, ensure that abbrs are fully expanded.
+When first used on a page, ensure that acronyms are fully expanded.
 Follow the expansion with the abbr.
-Some extremely common abbrs may be better known than the expanded form, for example, BBC, or HTML.
-In such cases, an expansion may not be necessary, although avoid assuming internal organizational abbrs are as well known.
+Some extremely common acronyms may be better known than the expanded form, for example, BBC, or HTML.
+In such cases, an expansion may not be necessary, although avoid assuming internal organizational acronyms are as well known.

 {::nomarkdown}
 <%= example %>